Azure/azure-rest-api-specs/documentation/api-scenario/references/ApiScenarioDefinition.md

 - **parameters:**
   - **Type:** Optional, Map from parameter name to parameter value
 - **responses:**
-  - **Type:** Optional, Map from response code to response headers and body.
+  - **Type:** Optional, Map from expected response code to response headers and body.

 ### REST Example